Getting enough sleep is essential to your wellbeing and proper physical and mental health.

 - Comparisons with people your age and sex

-- Get the power of continuous heart rate in Fitbit's slimmest design yet all day, during workouts and beyond.
-Issues like...
+- Get the power of continuous heart rate in Fitbit's slimmest design yet-all day, during workouts and beyond.
+Alta HR...

 - With heart rate, you can better measure calorie burn, and use zones (Fat Burn, Cardio, and Peak) to find the right...